kubevious/kubevious/COMMUNITY.md

 - Upcoming development items
 - Any other community-relevant topics during the open session

-If you want to discuss something during the next meeting's open session, you can let us know in the **#weekly-meeting** channel of our Slack channel.
+If you want to discuss something during the next meeting's open session, you can let us know in the **#weekly-meeting** channel of our [Slack workspace](https://kubevious.io/slack).